The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 Restart the nodes in your cluster to clear the statistics caches.

-For instructions showing how to manually generate statistics, see the examples in the
+To see how to manually generate statistics, see the

 By default, the optimizer collects histograms for all index columns (specifically the first column in each index) during automatic statistics collection.
 If a single column statistic is explicitly requested using manual invocation of